“Don’t do it,” my cousin warned. “Don’t get attached.”

 Valid point, I thought.
 I hardly knew her.

 I had met her only a week previous, on the night of her birthday.

 The mood was festive.
 Her sister was visiting and her friends were with her.
 The weather was perfect.
 Anyone could be a pleasure to be around in such a perfect setting.

 I hated to admit it, but that one struck a chord.

-But I couldn’t shake the feeling that it didn’t matter.
+But sometimes we can’t shake the feeling that it doesn’t matter.

-I couldn’t shake the feeling that I had found someone that I wanted to be attached to.
+Sometimes we just can’t shake the feeling that we’ve found someone that we want to be attached to.

 It’s a thought that sort of worked it’s way into the western mentality from its distant origins in the east.

 The idea of dis-attachment is nothing new.
 Various Buddhist and Hindu sects have always determined attachment to be a major source of human suffering.